314dev/PI/docs/source/starter/lightning_lite.rst

 The run method servers two purposes:

-1. Override this method from the :class:`~pytorch_lightning.lite.lite.LightningLite` class and put your training (or inference) code inside.
+1. Override this method from the :class:`~pi_ml.lite.lite.LightningLite` class and put your training (or inference) code inside.
 2. Launch the training procedure by calling the run method.
 Lite will take care of setting up the distributed backend.